jiridj/deliver-api/README.md

-# deliver-api
+#  DELIberately Vulnerable E-commeRce API

-A DELIberately Vulnerable E-commeRce API.
+//TODO: document the usage and vulnerabilities.